BALJAPALLIANSHUL/machine_learning_zoomcamp/midterm-project/README.md

 ## Deployment

-This API is deployed on Google Cloud Platform (GCP).
+This API is deployed on render.

 Live Service URL:
 https://paddy-yield-api.onrender.com/docs